morgan-vanv/KivyBoilerPlateApplication/README.md

 **Currently Implemented Features:**

    - Basic Multi-Page Navigation using KivyMD (ScreenManager, MDToolbar, & MDNavigationDrawer)
+   - Settings Panel for user-defined settings as well as default Kivy settings
    - Basic Logging using Kivy Logger class
+   - Theming from KivyMD as well as an example custom font definition

 ## How to use:
 1. install dependencies from requirements.txt